sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 ![surface hub diagram](images/provisioning-csp-surfacehub.png)

 <a href="" id="--vendor-msft-surfacehub"></a>**./Vendor/MSFT/SurfaceHub**
-The root node for the Surface Hub configuration service provider.
+<p style="margin-left: 20px">The root node for the Surface Hub configuration service provider.

 <a href="" id="deviceaccount"></a>**DeviceAccount**
-Node for setting device account information.
+<p style="margin-left: 20px">Node for setting device account information.
 A device account is a Microsoft Exchange account that is connected with Skype for Business, which allows people to join scheduled meetings, make Skype for Business calls, and share content from the device.
 See the Surface Hub administrator guide for more information about setting up a device account.

-**To use device account from Azure Active Directory**
+<p style="margin-left: 20px">To use a device account from Azure Active Directory

 1. Set the UserPrincipalName (for Azure AD).
 2. Set a valid Password.
 3. Execute ValidateAndCommit to validate the specified username and password combination against Azure AD.
-4. Get the ErrorContext in case something goes wrong during validation
+4. Get the ErrorContext in case something goes wrong during validation.

 > [!NOTE]  If the device cannot auto-discover the Exchange server and Session Initiation Protocol (SIP) address from this information, you should specify the ExchangeServer and SipAddress.

-Here's a SyncML example.
+<p style="margin-left: 20px">Here's a SyncML example.

 ``` syntax
  <SyncML xmlns="SYNCML:SYNCML1.2">